PavelShpagin/ClassicML/README.md

 #### Advanced Models

-- XGBoost with Bayesian optimization (Optuna)
+- XGBoost with Bayesian optimization (Optuna) - only XGBoost was tuned with Optuna
-- LightGBM and CatBoost experiments
+- LightGBM and CatBoost experiments (manual hyperparameter selection)
 - Time series cross-validation

 #### Winning Approach